CodeAIGit/Scripts/Windows Server Hardening/ReadMe.md

 # CIS Security Hardening Scripts

-Comprehensive PowerShell scripts for implementing CIS (Center for Internet Security) benchmarks on Windows systems to enhance security posture and compliance.
+PowerShell scripts for implementing CIS (Center for Internet Security) benchmarks on Windows systems to enhance security posture and compliance.

 ## Overview